WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 response body.
 The client, upon receiving this, immediately opens a new GET transaction to replace the one it just received a response on.
 Consequently, a client always maintains 20 open GET transactions.
-[TODO: need to tune this and justify its value].
+TODO: need to tune this and justify its value.
 In addition, the client will include an acknowledgement media chunk along with its next media chunk in a PUT request.